Jasonpenton13/gse-macro-accessibility/README.md

-# gse-macro-accessibility
-Accessibility-focused macro system for World of Warcraft using GSE to assist players with limited mobility

 # GSE Macro Accessibility Project

+Accessibility-focused macro system for World of Warcraft using GSE to assist players with limited mobility.

 ## Overview
 This project focuses on creating automation macros using the GSE addon in World of Warcraft to improve accessibility for players with limited mobility.